7 Interesting Facts About Cardiff

 Roald Dahl was born in Cardiff

-And finally, a great fact about Cardiff which is perfect for any potential business students out there.
-The first ever £1 million deal was signed in the city of Cardiff, which took place at the city’s coal exchange in 1907.
-The industry was still booming at the time and the deal remained in place until the coal sector waned until the 1980’s when it was all but shut down.
+The industry was still booming at the time and the deal remained in place until the coal sector waned in the 1980’s when it was all but shut down.
 However, this deal will always remain as the very first of its kind anywhere in the world.